ssciwr/Python-best-practices-course/Material_Part3_Formatter/README.md

 ## Black with VSCode
 If you are using an IDE, specifically [Visual Studio Code](https://code.visualstudio.com/), you can set up black as the default formatter for your `*.py` files.
 Follow the instructions provided [here](https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0).

+For more tipps and tricks, see [this page](https://code.visualstudio.com/docs/python/editing).